vishnukumarkvs/notes/ccna.md

 Router
 - Connect a local network to a wider network (or internet)
 - Pc -> Switch -> Router
-- LAN - 4 or more ports
+- LAN - 4 or more ports - Connect local devices like computer, printer etc - Gets private ips
+- WAN - Connect to ur ISP.
+Pun